Henry Street Settlement: Founding and early expansion

 In 1892, Lillian Wald, a 25-year-old nurse then enrolled in the Women's Medical College, volunteered to teach a class on home health care for immigrant women at the Louis Down-Town Sabbath and Daily School on the Lower East Side.
 One day, she was approached by a young girl who kept repeating "mommy ... baby ... blood".
 Wald gathered some sheets from her bed-making lesson and followed the child to her home, a cramped two-room tenement apartment.
 Inside, she found the child's mother who had recently given birth and in need of health care.
 The doctor tending to her had left because she could not afford to pay him.
 This was Wald's first experience with poverty; she called the episode her "baptism by fire" and dedicated herself to bringing nursing care, and eventually education and access to the arts, to the immigrant poor on Manhattan's Lower East Side.
 The next year she founded the Nurses' Settlement, which later changed its name to the Henry Street Settlement.
+One worker with Wald in the Settlement was Mabel R. Goodlander, who later became a significant figure in progressive education in New York through her work with the Ethical Culture School.

 Two years later, in 1895, Jacob Schiff, a banker and philanthropist purchased the Federal style townhouse at 265 Henry Street for the new organization to use.
 The building was expanded upwards with an additional story to provide more space, and Schiff donated the building to the Settlement in 1903.
 The year before, the Settlement had added new facilities, including a gymnasium at 299, 301 and 303 Henry Street.